lgreski/datasciencectacontent/markdown/rprog-breakingDownMakeVector.md

 Understanding of scoping is key to *R Programming Assignment 2*, because the fact that the "cache" works is due to how the code is built at design time, not how the code is called at runtime.

+## What's the importance of caching?

+A cache is a way to [store objects in memory to accelerate subsequent access](https://en.wikipedia.org/wiki/Cache_(computing)) to the same object.
+In statistics, some matrix algebra computations are notoriously expensive, such as calculating the inverse of a matrix.
+Therefore, if one needs to use the same inverted matrix for subsequent computations, it is advantageous to cache it in memory instead of repeatedly calculating the inverse.
+Programming Assignment 2 uses the scenario of needing to cache an inverted matrix as a way of illustrating how this might be done with a special matrix object that stores its inverse as an in-memory object.

+The assignment uses an example of caching a mean to illustrate the underlying concepts of scoping and creating an S3 object, as I discuss in [R Objects, S Objects, and Lexical Scoping]](http://bit.ly/2dtOSXi).

 ## Overall Design of makeVector() and cachemean()

 The cachemean.R file contains two functions, `makeVector()` and `cachemean()`.
 The first function in the file, `makeVector()` creates an R object that stores a vector and its mean.
 The second function, `cachemean()` requires an argument that is returned by `makeVector()` in order to retrieve the mean from the cached value that is stored in the `makeVector()` object's environment.